NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Utilizes `display: flex` to align content centrally with a column direction.

 ## 6. **Page Title Styling**
-Let's now add css code to style the title to our web page.
+Now add css code to style the title to your web page.

-- [ ] Add this CSS code to our `styles.css` file.
+- [ ] Add this CSS code to your `styles.css` file.

 ```css
 .page-title {